victormc13/holbertonschool-low_level_programming/variables_if_else_while/README.md

 * You can only use the `putchar` function (every other function (`printf`, `puts`, etc...) is forbidden)
 * All your code shold be in the `main` function
 * You can only use `putchar` twice in your code

+## 5-print_numbers.c
+A C program that prints all single digit numbers of base 10 starting from `0`, followed by a new line.
+* All your code shold be in the `main` function